ReproNim/module-dataprocessing/_episodes/01-overview.md

 to test hypotheses, explore relations in data and/or extract properties in data (e.g., data features).
 These analyses rely on numerous elements such as data quality, software environment, algorithms, and human input (e.g., assesment and/or curation) that can introduce errors.
-It is therefore essential to record the information necessary to repeat or reproduce the analysis.
+In order to repeat or reproduce any analysis, it is essential to record the information of each element.

 ### An analysis workflow